 Can I Give My Something for Nausea?
 Answer: Pepto Bismol

 Bismuth subsalicylate or Pepto can be given to your dog for extreme cases of nausea, though it’s always suggested you confirm it with your vet before giving a human medicine to a K9.

 Pepto Bismol can be purchased over-the-counter.
 The size of your dog will determine how much you can give them to curb nausea.
 Generally one teaspoon per fifteen pounds of body weight (around 7kg) or one tablet per forty pounds of body weight (around 18kg) is sufficient.
 It’s more difficult to determine a proper dosage for smaller dog breeds so err on the side of caution in such cases.

 Seeking the assistance of your local vet is always best.

 Natural Ways to Reduce Nausea in Dogs

 The first choice is fasting.
 Remove your dog’s food and water for approximately twenty-four hours.
 This doesn’t mean no water for your dog.
-Instead, keep an eye on their hydration level and offer them small amounts of water at regular intervals.
+Instead, keep an eye on their hydration levels and offer them small amounts of water at regular intervals.

 Once they’ve fasted give them some bland food.
 This is also to be given in small quantities at regular intervals.
 Make some white rice and boil up some skinless chicken breasts without any herbs, salt or spices.

 One of the most common problems with a sick dog is dehydration.
 Often this is a result of severe vomiting.
-Dogs quickly lose their hydration when vomiting which is typical with nausea.
+Dogs lose their hydration when vomiting which is typical with nausea.
 With careful monitoring and offering small amounts of water regularly, you’ll keep a hold over the dehydration problem.